ska-telescope/mid-cbf-mcs/docs/src/guide/developer/design_notes.rst

   * When the device is "offline" (i.e. communications with the component are disabled, ``AdminMode.OFFLINE``), its operating state is DISABLED.

-* **OpState**: an extension of Tango's DevState, this represents both the power and communications status of a given device.
+* **OpState**: an extension of Tango's DevState.
+Changes in both power state and communication status drive updates to the OpState for a given device.
+  For more details see _communication_state_changed and _component_state_changed methods in `SKABaseDevice <https://gitlab.com/ska-telescope/ska-tango-base/-/blob/main/src/ska_tango_base/base/base_device.py>`_.

   * States used in MCS: ON, OFF, DISABLED.